gillhofer/HumPi/README.md

 ==========================

-### Version 0.5
+### Version 0.5.1

-The demo within the `python` directory captures the signal and calculates the frequency on the fly.
-The system shows the exact same numbers as the ones from the [netzsinus](https://www.netzsin.us/) projekt.
+Once started, HumPi captures the signal from an USB-Soundcard and calculates the frequency continuously by fitting a sine wave on a one second stretch of 'sound'.
+Currently the data is stored to disk.
+In future versions it might get sent to the [netzsinus](https://github.com/netzsinus) project.

 ## TODO
 * Send data to the [netzsinus](https://github.com/netzsinus) project